Gingeropolous/monero-etl/README.md

 -----------

 1. Clone the repo
+2. Open terminal or command line
+3. Start Monerod
+4. Start monero-wallet-rpc
-2. Create virtualenv & activate it
+3. Create virtualenv & activate it

 .

     python3 -m venv .venv
     source .venv/bin/activate

-3. Install dependencies
+4. Install dependencies

 .

     pip install -r requirements.txt -r test_requirements.txt
     pip install git+https://github.com/emesik/monero-python.git

-4. Do your thing
+5. Navigate to the directory above monero-etl folder

-5. Run tests
+6. Run tool
+First time it is run, you will be asked for the details to connect to your monero rpc.
+Outputted file will be in your current directory
+.

+    python monero-etl